The Regulated Qualifications Framework (RQF)

 Awarding Organisations (AOs) who want to offer regulated qualifications in England/Northern Ireland must be recognised by the Qualifications Regulators in England and Northern Ireland, (Ofqual and CCEA Regulation respectively) and meet the Regulators General Conditions of Recognition.
 Once recognised, AOs can submit qualifications (which must comply with General Conditions of Recognition) to The Register of Regulated Qualifications.
 All qualifications which are entered into The Register of Regulated Qualifications are regulated qualifications and become part of the RQF.

-The General Conditions for Recognition were revised to take account of decisions on Conditions and Guidance for the RQF and came into force from Oct 2015.
-The most recent CCEA Regulation version (2018) can be accessed here:
+The General Conditions of Recognition were revised to take account of decisions on Conditions and Guidance for the RQF and came into force from Oct 2015.
+The most recent CCEA Regulation version (2019) can be accessed here:

 Qualifications Can Cross Boundaries